csecht/opencv-contour-utility2/README.md

 * sample4.jpg (shapes, 1245x1532, 137 kB)

 ### Requirements:
 Python 3.7 or later, plus the packages OpenCV, Numpy and tkinter.
-Additionally, Matplotlib, and it's dependency Pillow, are needed with the `equalize_it.py` module.

 For quick installation of the required Python PIP packages: from the downloaded GitHub repository folder, run this command